jamornsriwasansak/mortar/README.md

 ---------------------------

-# Mortar - A fast (enough) physically based renderer
+# Mortar - A fast (enough) physically based rendering engine

 Mortar is a small physically based renderer with agnostic api.
 It can use either Vulkan or DX12 as a backend.